 I’ve been thinking about weeds and wildflowers a lot this week, probably because I spotted my first field bindweed in a gravel path.
 But it’s also because I’m thinking about spring flowers, pollinators and soil.

-Following an excellent Twitter chat on nitrogen fixers (#groundchat led by @CristinaGardens; also on Facebook), I decided to check again whether alyssum helps or hurts soil.
+Following an excellent Twitter chat on nitrogen fixers (#groundchat led by @CristinaGardens; also on Facebook), I decided to check again whether this mustard/alyssum helps or hurts soil.
 It turns out that yellow alyssum does not fix nitrogen, but has a role in recycling the nutrient.
 It can help smother weeds, but then is it smothering or delaying grass?
 Yes, it threatens native grasses, according to the Colorado State extension office.
 And in a xeric garden, I don’t want a plant that robs vegetables or perennials of precious water.

 Let’s go back to the nitrogen fixers for a minute.
 Plants need nitrogen to survive.
 How much a given plant needs varies, but it’s safe to say that nitrogen is an essential plant nutrient.
 Many gardeners who use fertilizers know this; the N in formulas represents nitrogen.
 But why apply a synthetic fertilizer to crops or a garden when you can harvest nitrogen with plants that do the work?
 It’s the organic approach to soil improvement that’s really catching on with farmers.
 Hurrah!

 Examples of nitrogen fixers are hairy vetch, annual wheat grass or ryegrass, and legumes, including clover.
 Wait, what?
 I’ve always considered clover invasive.
 And during the chat, I received an excellent link to an article about sweet clover.
-Looks like clover is to many gardeners and farmers what sweet alyssum is to us – good or bad, invasive or not.
+Looks like clover is to many gardeners and farmers what the mustard family is to us – good or bad, invasive or not.
 It all depends on your conditions.
 Further, conditions that favor a particular weed or wildflower can change slightly from one year to the next.
 Red clover is a potential nitrogen fixer in New Mexico.

 And that’s why it’s all relative.
 I love learning from social media, and learned a lot the other day.
 But when choosing plants, especially for a large area such as a meadow or field, it’s always best to check with local extension agents or their publications.
 Otherwise, gardeners in New Mexico would never plant butterfly bush (Buddleia), which is not invasive here, and a gorgeous xeric choice.
-And they might go a little wild with the sweet alyssum or horehound, which are terrific additions to gardens in some areas, but can take over a New Mexico lawn.
+And they might go a little wild with mustard natives or horehound, which are terrific additions to gardens in some areas, but can take over a New Mexico lawn.

 Last week, I posted about the Million Pollinator Garden Challenge.
 If you haven’t registered your garden yet, this week is a great time to participate.
 June 15 through 21 marks National Pollinator Week!